jenkinsci/coverity-plugin/README.md

 ##### Using Coverity Static Analysis Tools

-   *  The above sample use the Coverity Static Analysis Tools installation named 'default' and add '/bin' directory to PATH within the scope of this Build Wrapper.

-   *  Other usage options using the `tool` step:
    *  With a variable in the script to access coverity tools directory, example:
    ```
    def covHome = tool name: 'default', type: 'coverity'